Federal Police (Mexico): Calderón's administration

 When Felipe Calderón took office as president in 2006, there were roughly half a dozen drug cartels in Mexico.
-Each of the organizations were large and dominated huge parts of Mexico's territorial landscape, and operated internationally and overseas as well.
+Each of the organizations was large and dominated huge parts of Mexico's territorial landscape, and operated internationally and overseas as well.
 When Calderón assumed the presidency, he realized that he could not rely on the federal police nor the intelligence agencies to restore order and crack down the logistics of the mafias.
-Over several decades, the cartels had bribed police commanders and top politicians; and often riddled with corruption, state authorities would not only fail to cooperate with other authorities in distinct federal levels, but would actively protect the cartels and their leaders.
+Over several decades, the cartels had bribed police commanders and top politicians, and often riddled with corruption, state authorities would not only fail to cooperate with other authorities at distinct federal levels, but would actively protect the cartels and their leaders.
 With limited options available, Calderón turned to the Mexican Armed Forces, which, because of its limited involvement in acting against the cartels, remained relatively immune to corruption and organized crime infiltration.
-He then moved the military to parts of Mexico most plagued by drug-violence to target, capture, and – if necessary – kill the leaders of the drug trafficking organizations.
-Yet, the president understood that the military could not fight the cartels alone and needed cops to rely on for patrolling, collecting intelligence information, and gathering evidences necessary to prosecute drug traffickers.
+He then moved the military to parts of Mexico most plagued by drug violence to target, capture, and – if necessary – kill the leaders of the drug trafficking organizations.
+Yet, the president understood that the military could not fight the cartels alone and needed cops to rely on for patrolling, collecting intelligence information, and gathering evidence necessary to prosecute drug traffickers.

 With the argument that he was tired of the corruption, Calderón abolished the AFI agency created in May 2009 and created an entirely new police force.
 The new force has formed part of Mexico's first national crime information system, which stores the fingerprints of everyone arrested in the country.
 They also have assumed the role of the Army in several parts of the country.
-According to The New York Times, the federal police has avoided "any serious incidents of corruption."
+According to The New York Times, the federal police have avoided "any serious incidents of corruption."

-On October 21, 2008, President Felipe Calderón proposed to break the former Federal Preventive Police to replace it with a different organization, because "the PFP has not yielded the expected results and has not been a strong institution capable of serving as a model for all police services in the country."
-The new corporation became the Federal Police, and it provides support to the police as to the Federal District, states and municipalities.
-This decision was said to be not entirely unexpected, given the insufficient number of convictions, the alarming increase of violence, abductions and cases of corruption and complicity with organized crime elements.
+On October 21, 2008, President Felipe Calderón proposed to break up the former Federal Preventive Police to replace it with a different organization, because "the PFP has not yielded the expected results and has not been a strong institution capable of serving as a model for all police services in the country."
+The new corporation became the Federal Police.
+It provides support to the police in the Federal District, states, and municipalities.
+This decision was said to be not entirely unexpected, given the insufficient number of convictions, the alarming increase in violence, abductions, and cases of corruption and complicity with organized crime elements.